Andreas Burnier: Literary debut

 Burnier debuted in the literary magazine Tirade with her story Verschrikkingen van het Noorden.
 Along with assuming a new name as a writer, Burnier also assumed the opposite gender.
 In 1965, she published her first novel, Een tevreden lach (the title of which translates as something like "A Contented Laugh").
 In it she wrote about her homosexuality, a topic that had previously not been widely discussed in Dutch literature.
 She did not mean to publish this novel at first as she wrote it for herself due to the need of reflection, and she deemed it unfit for publication, but after coming into contact with a manager who worked at Querido, who wanted to read it, it became published.
 Een tevreden lach was well received by critics who praised its original structural elements.
 The book is considered to be one of the first novels of second-wave feminism as it was about a young woman that lives her own life despite social oppression.
 She followed this work with a collection of short stories entitled De verschrikkingen van het noorden (1967) and a novel, Het jongensuur (1969), supplementing this work with a series of poetry, book reviews and articles.

+In her autobiographical novel Jongensuur (Boys' hour, 1969) Burnier describes the wartime experience of a young Jewish girl in hiding in the Netherlands, and her desire to be a boy.